kerenhalevy/EDA-_energy-_demand-_generation_and_weather/README.md

   - Data with exceptional pressure (< 900 hPa, > 1100 hPa)
   - Data with hourly rainfall of 12 mm in Barcelona, 05,06/06/2016.
-  - Exceptional wind speed- 133 m/s in july - one observation.
+  - Exceptional wind speed- 133 m/s in July - one observation.